 Eighteen political parties in Pakistan have applied for registration to contest the national elections called by General Zia ul-Huq in November.

-Eighteen political parties in Pakistan have applied for registration to contest the national elections called by General Zia ul-Huq in November.
+Background: Eighteen political parties in Pakistan have applied for registration to contest the national elections called by General Zia ul-Huq in November.
 The parties have submitted their accounts under protest against the new electoral system.
 Party accounts must be audited to prove that no contributions have been received from foreign sources.

 SYNOPSIS: The head of the Istiqlal Party former Air Marshall Asghar Khan lashed out at what he called unpardonable waste of the country's wealth, by the rich and the powerful in the community.